hibernate/hibernate-validator/README.md

 ## Using Hibernate Validator

 * In case you use the distribution archive from the download site, copy dist/hibernate-validator-<version>.jar together with all jar files from dist/lib/required into the classpath of your application.
-You can switch the slf4j binding jars for log4j (log4j-<version>.jar and slf4j-log4j12-<version>.jar) with the slf4j binding files of your choice.
-See http://www.slf4j.org/manual.html
-    In case you are using Java 5 you have to also include all the jar files from the dist/lib/jdk5 directory.
-    The jar files contain the classes needed for JAXB.
-If you don't use the xml configuration and XML configuration is disabled via Configuration.ignoreXmlConfiguration the jar files from the dist/lib/jdk5 directory don't have to be added.

-or
+For the purposes of logging, Hibernate Validator uses the JBoss Logging API, an abstraction layer which supports several logging solutions such (e.g. log4j or the logging framework provided by the JDK) as implementation.
+Just add a supported logging library to the classpath (e.g. log4j-<version>.jar) and JBoss
+Logging will delegate any log requests to that provider.

 * Add the following to your maven or ivy dependency list (Hibernate Validator can be found in the [JBoss Maven repository](http://repository.jboss.org/nexus/content/groups/public-jboss)):